scotthallauer/orbital-orrery-vr/README.md

 ## Running the Environment

-Select the "Orbital Orrery" scene under Assets > Scenes and then press the play icon at the top of the scene view.
+Select the "OrreryScene" under Assets > Scenes and then press the play icon at the top of the scene view.